-Figure SYSD4 shows an architecture template for the SOC Consumer Portable Driver.
-The SOC embodies a highly parallel architecture consisting of a main processor, a number of PEs (Processing Engines), peripherals, and memories.
+Figure SYSD3 Several Trends for the SOC Consumer Portable Driver memories.
 Here, a PE is a processor customized for a specific function.
 A function with a large-scale, highly complicated structure will be implemented as a set of PEs.
 This architecture template enables both high processing performance and low power consumption by virtue of parallel processing and hardware realization of specific functions.
 The architecture does not require specific processor array architectures or symmetric processors; its essential feature is the large number of PEs embedded within the SOC to implement a set of required functions.